microsoft/pxt-adafruit/docs/courses/maker/projects/fabric-friend.md

 ### Tying off

-* Once you sew back to the starting place, you can use the tail you left sticking out to easily tie several knots
+* Once you sew back to the starting place, you can use the tail you left sticking out to easily tie several knots.
-* Add a dab of clear nail polish to help prevent it from unraveling
+* Add a dab of clear nail polish to help prevent it from unraveling.

 ![Tying off thread in the back](/static/courses/maker/projects/fabric-friend/friend-making19.jpg)